Frequently Asked Questions

 I have run out of teaching ideas – help!

-Why not check out our online Teaching Resources for some new ideas, or visit our library?
-You are also welcome to contact our Japanese language advisors and our library and resource information officer to ask their advice.
+Why not check out our online Teaching Resources for some new ideas?
+You are also welcome to contact our Japanese language advisors and our book loan service and resource information officer to ask their advice.
 Click here for contact details.
 You can also sign up to our email discussion list, JLE-UK, and ask other teachers of Japanese for their advice.

 Courses for teachers of Japanese